THE YEARLY READER

 Fan interest in both Boston and New York was intense for the AL-deciding series.
 The Royal Rooters, the Americans’ rabid batch of band-playing fans, made the trip to New York for the first game and declared their seats behind the Boston dugout.
 But any noise they were going to make was quickly silenced by Chesbro, who edged Boston, 3-2.
 Highlanders fans carried “Happy Jack” off the field in celebration.

 A doubleheader in Boston the next day saw the momentum turn in favor of the Americans.
 Less than 24 hours after winning at New York, Chesbro was again sent out by New York manager Clark Griffith to start.
-The effects of having no rest were obvious as Chesbro’s superhuman limits were reached, being relieved in the fourth inning of a 13-2 Boston rout.
+The effects of having no rest were obvious as Chesbro’s superhuman limits were reached, allowing six runs in the fourth innings before being relieved in a 13-2 Boston rout.
 Cy Young then outpitched Jack Powell, 1-0, in the second game to give the Americans a 1.5-game lead—with a final doubleheader slated two days later back in New York.

 Chesbro was once again given the call for his sixth start in 11 days.
 A crowd of 28,000 loaded up Hilltop Park—capacity, 16,000—and Happy Jack was back in apparent form, shutting down the Boston bats.
 When Chesbro came up to hit in the third, Highlanders fans stopped the game to shower him with lavish gifts, including a sealskin coat.
 Chesbro said thanks, went back to work and hammered out a triple.
 Unfortunately, his team couldn’t bring him home.